-The whole of the Newmarket Community Hospital site, as identified on the Proposals Map, will be safeguarded for health uses for the duration of the plan period, and any proposal to extend the current facility to offer an enhanced level and range of health care service to the town will be actively encouraged.
+The whole of the Newmarket Community Hospital site, as identified on the Proposals Map, is safeguarded for health uses for the duration of the plan period.
+Development proposals to extend the current facility to offer an enhanced level and range of health care service to the town will be supported.

-The loss of all or part of the site to other uses will only be supported where:
+Proposals for the change of use of all or part of the site to other uses will only be supported where:

-- i. the facility which would be lost as a result of the proposed development would be replaced by an establishment of an equivalent or better quality, in an equally accessible location near the town centre - ii. there is clear evidence through a quantified and documented assessment that now, and in the future, the site will no longer be needed for its current purpose and there is no demonstrated, and viable community need for the site
+- i. the facility which would be lost as a result of the proposed development would be replaced by an establishment of an equivalent or better quality, in an equally accessible location near the town centre; or - ii. there is clear evidence through a quantified and documented assessment that now, and in the future, the site will no longer be needed for its current purpose and there is no demonstrated and viable community need for the site